-(December 2014)
+(December 2019)

 This handbook is intended to serve graduate students as a guide to NSCL and it contains information that might be relevant during their time at NSCL.
 It covers topics that are specifically relevant to their research activities at NSCL and provides supplemental information to the handbooks of the respective academic departments and colleges.
 It is a work in progress.
-Suggestions for improvements and corrections are always welcome (email the Interim Associate Director for Education, Remco Zegers: zegers@nscl.msu.edu).
+Suggestions for improvements and corrections are always welcome (email the Associate Director for Education, Hiro Iwasaki: iwasaki@nscl.msu.edu)